 QED currently has about 25 - 30 faculty members spanning a wide range of economic topics and fields.
-Several adjunct faculty members who draw on a rich experience from their professional careers enrich life in the Department.
+Life in the Department is enriched by several adjunct faculty members who draw on a rich experience from their professional careers.
 The Department graduates more than 150 undergraduate students and about 30 MA students each year.
-In addition, more than 300 students have been awarded their doctorate degree since the 1970s.
+Also, more than 300 students have been awarded their doctorate degree since the 1970s.